Akuli/catris/README.md

 # catris

-This is a Tetris clone for multiple players that connect to a server with netcat.
+This is a Tetris clone for multiple players that connect to a server with netcat or PuTTY.

 ![Screenshot](screenshot.png)

+## Running the server

 Install Python and download all files in the `catris` folder.
 If you already have Git, you can use it: